Sanket-Mane-1399/Energy-Optimization-Problem-with-PYOMO/README.md

 - **HiGHS (via Pyomo-Appsi interface)**
   An open-source solver for linear programming (LP), mixed-integer programming (MIP), and quadratic programming (QP), integrated through Pyomo's Appsi plugin.

 Both solvers can be selected within the notebooks, depending on availability and licensing.

+*Note: This work was completed as part of assignments and workshops at the **TU Berlin, ENSYS Department**.*